croquet/croquet-for-unity-package/readme.md

 ### Enable the Input Handler
 We provide a basic keypress and pointer forwarding template that uses Unity's new input system.
 See `Croquet/Runtime/UserInputActions` (lightning bolt icon).
-Select it and click "Make this the active input map"
+Select it and click "Make this the active input map".

 This allows most keypresses and pointer events to be forwarded.
 Skip this step if you want to use your own completely custom set of input events.

-### Create the Corresponding Prefab
+### Create the Necessary Prefabs
-In order for the Croquet Bridge to correctly identify the basicCube and create it, you'll need to make a prefab in the default addressable group and tag it with the scene's name you are running (or default for every scene).
+The model code above expects that its `TestActor` will be represented in Unity by a game pawn of type "basicCube".
+To make that association across the Croquet Bridge, you will need to make a corresponding prefab.
+This Prefab must have a Croquet "Actor Manifest" Component, with its Pawn Type field set to "basicCube" to match the `gamePawnType` used in the model.

-This Prefab is required to have a Croquet "Actor Manifest" Component with the Pawn Type field directly corresponding to the "gamePawnType" in its model.
+Each of the various pawn prefabs used by your app must be copied into the Addressable Assets Group that you created earlier, and labeled there either with the names of specific scenes for which that prefab is needed, or with the label "default" to mean that it is available in every scene.

 ### Run and Test
-You should now run the game, a basicCube will spawn in the scene.
-You can control the cube's movement with the Z and X keys.
+You should now run the app.
+A basicCube will spawn in the scene, and you will be able to control the cube's movement with the Z and X keys.

 # Contribution